Code-Institute-Submissions/bad-and-boogie/README.md

 ### Acknowledgements

 - The initial design of this design was heavily inspired by the hover.css project, although this did not each the final version.

+- The navbar and contact form are based on the default bootstrap components.